tomlovesgithub/CV/README.md

   <td>Cypress, Mocha, Supertest</td>
 </tr>
   <td><a href='https://github.com/tomlovesgithub/canvas-experiments'>Canvas Experiments</a></td>
-  <td> After discovering the HTML5 canvas element and being inspired by examples from others devs online, I started to experiment with using code to generate visual effects.<a href'http://canvas-experiments.surge.sh'>Find it online here</a></td>
+  <td> After discovering the HTML5 canvas element and being inspired by examples from others devs online, I started to experiment with using code to generate visual effects.<a href='http://canvas-experiments.surge.sh'> Find it online here</a></td>
   <td> Vanilla JS and HTML </td>
   <td> none </td>
 </tr>